 What Is Shavuot?

-Shavuot is a two-day holiday that celebrates the giving of the Torah on Mount Sinai.
+Shavuot is a holiday that celebrates the giving of the Torah on Mount Sinai.
 It’s also called Hag HaBikkurim, which is Hebrew for Holiday of the First Fruits, because it marks the beginning of the fruit harvest when offerings were historically brought to the Temple in thanksgiving.

 The traditional understanding of Shavuot is a celebration of the bond between God and the Jewish people.
 It is also a chance to embrace the ethics of the Torah, the Five Books of Moses (Genesis, Exodus, Leviticus, Numbers and Deuteronomy).